Dual-member mixed proportional: Step 1: Allocate seats to parties

 Each party is allocated a certain number of seats in proportion to their share of the popular vote in the region.

-The definitive report on DMP recommends that the seat allocation be calculated using the largest remainder method with a Hare quota and a total number of seats equal to twice the number of districts.
-Only votes cast for party-affiliated candidates are included in this calculation.
-The number of seats allocated must be adjusted if independents are elected (as this takes seats away from the parties), or if a party wins more than its proportional share of the seats based on plurality (see Step 2).
+The report on DMP suggests Hamilton's method for apportionment.
+The number of seats allocated must be adjusted if independents are elected (as this takes seats away from the parties), or if a party wins more than its proportional share of the seats based on plurality (see step 2).

 Step 2: Award seats based on plurality, and transfer votes

-At least half the seats in the region are awarded based on a form of plurality.
-Most notably, the first seat in every district is awarded to the primary candidate with the greatest number of votes.
+At least half the seats in the region are awarded based on plurality, going to the candidate or party with the most votes.

 If the winning primary candidate is from a party that has also listed a secondary candidate on the ballot, then the votes are transferred at half weight to the secondary candidate.
 For example, if a party has won a district with 48% of the votes, their primary candidate is elected and the secondary candidate is treated as having a 24% vote share.
 After the vote transfer, if the remaining candidate with the highest vote share in any district is an independent, he or she is elected.
 All other independent candidates are eliminated.